Ezs377/Programming-notes/Python.md

 A `while` loop will keep looping until the conditions are met, then the loop breaks.
 Ypu can have other loops within a `while` loop.
 The most common use of the `while` loop is `while True` which essentially keeps looping a whole program until it is terminated using `sys.exit()` or any self-termination function within the `while` loop.

 ### Functions:
+A function is a series of step-by-step lines of code that are all combined into one line, AKA a function.
+A function simply lets you re-use a series of larger code into a simpler form, which greatly reduces memory of the program and makes it easier to read and use.

 ###### Lambda function:
 The `lambda()` function can be used to create an anonymous function in Python.
 An anonymous function is basically a simple function without a label; i.e. A function wihtout using the `def <function name>():` code.
 Usually the lambda function is given to a variable, then the variable can be used anywhere to use the function.
 A lambda function cannot du much except return a value.
 An example:
 ```Python